Help a man to plant a native forest in Le Tarn.

 Akira Miyawaki’s method also includes a desire to transmit knowledge and to raise awareness about the issues surrounding biodiversity and best practices in terms of cultivation among as many people as possible.

 To support this educational dimension and encourage a personal approach from everyone involved, Yann Roques has chosen to crowdfund his project.
-He hopes to receive sufficient investment to cover the cost of the 30,000 trees needed to cover the parcel of land, which was kindly gifted to him by private individuals for the project.
+He received sufficient investment to cover the cost of 5,000 trees to cover the parcel of land, which was kindly gifted to him by private individuals for the project.

 The Klorane Botanical Foundation is supporting this fabulous project by providing the finance for some of the trees and plants and by organising for the teams from our head office to spend half a day planting.